dangnh0611/RWF2000-Video-Database-for-Violence-Detection/README.md

 ### File Description

-- **Dataset_Preprocess** contains the python script to transform original video dataset to .npy files.
+- **Preprocess** contains the python script to transform original video dataset to .npy files.
 Each .npy file is a tensor with shape = [nb_frames, img_height, img_width, 5].
 The last channel contains 3 layers for RGB components and 2 layers for optical flows (vertical and horizontal components, respectively ).

 - **Networks** contain the keras implemention of our propsoed model.
 Also, the training scripts of single stream are provided here.

-- **Comparisons** contain the C3D, ConvLSTM and I3D models which are re-implemented by ourselfves.
-They are used to give some baselines on our proposed dataset.
+- **Models** contains the pre-trained model implemented by Keras.

 ### Dataset